What do you want your website to do for you? Build brand awareness? Attract new customers? Increase your $$$?

 Out of all the tactics in this guide, editorial link building is the one that can pass the most link juice if you do it right.
 However, editorial links are also the hardest to get.
 And that’s because editorial link building doesn’t involve aggressive outreach – you just have to create things that people really, really want to link to.

 If you want to increase your chances of landing an editorial link, you can use HARO, or Help A Reporter Out.
 HARO is a program that connects journalists with niche experts.
-Answer questions on the HARO platform, and you’re one step closer to getting featured on authoritative news websites.
+Answer questions on the HARO platform, and you’re one step closer to getting featured and attract links from authoritative news websites.

 Many people think that building citations is strictly a local SEO tactic.
 But while it can provide you with the local signals you need to rank in the three-pack, there are plenty of benefits for organic SEO as well.